 It's important to keep in mind that not all symptoms will be observed in every stroke.

 Again, if you think you or someone else might be having a stroke, call 9-1-1 right away.
 There's no time to lose!

 Emergency medical service responders know the importance of getting fast treatment and will work to rapidly and safely transport the stroke victim to the hospital.

-A stroke occurs when blood flow to the brain is interrupted.
-This can happen when a clot blocks the flow of blood through the blood vessels or when a vessel bursts.
+A stroke happens when blood flow to the brain is interrupted.
+This can be caused by a clot blocking the flow of blood through the blood vessels or when a vessel bursts.